 The best thing about January is the opportunity to start again, a general optimism for doing better retail planning than last year .
 More so for retail, being one of the hardest hit industries last year.
-As retailers re-evaluate 2018’s retail planning decisions, the overarching theme for Budget ‘19 is ‘uncertainity’, given the current political climate, a looming trade war, and data privacy concerns.
+As retailers re-evaluate 2020’s retail planning decisions, the overarching theme for Budget ‘21 is ‘uncertainty’, given the current political climate, repercussions of the COVID-19 pandemic, a looming trade war, and data privacy concerns.
 With these uncertainties, tech budgets are getting trickier to put down your current retail planning strategies.
-The added market pressure and critical industry shifts are giving rise to many new avenues to spend on: Data security, HR management, POS systems, warehouse management, BI, digital marketing, etc.
+The added market pressure and critical industry and consumer preference shifts are giving rise to many new avenues to spend on: Data security, HR management, POS systems, warehouse management, pricing solutions, supply chain automation, BI, customer experience, etc.

 Naturally, competing company goals don’t make it easier to decide how to slice the pie.